crespocarlos/ReactJSChat/README.md

 # chat-reactjs
-Real time chat made in ReactJS to start learning ReactJS
+Real time chat made in ReactJS as part of my learning path

 # Course
 It was done following the amazing pluralsight course